mobilejazz/Motis/README.md

-KVCParsing
+Motis
 ==========

-Easy JSON parsing using the built-in Key Value Coding (KVC) layer.
+Easy JSON to NSObject mapping using Cocoa's key value coding (KVC)

-Using **KVCParsing** you are not creating a "parser" object.
+Using **Motis** you are not creating a "parser" object.
 Your NSObjects will be fully responsible of parsing your JSON dictionaries by themselves using the Cocoa built-in Key-Value-Coding layer.

 ##How To
 ####1.
 Define the parsing keys